-If the child care expense being claimed is to enable a family member to seek employment, the family must provide evidence of the family member's efforts to obtain employment at each reexamination.
-The deduction may be reduced or denied if the family member's job search efforts are not commensurate with the child care expense being allowed by the PHA.
+If the child care expense being claimed is to enable a family member to seek employment, the family must provide evidence of the family member's efforts to obtain employment at each reexamination (annual or interim).
+The family will be required to provide third-party verification of their job search efforts.
+If the family is unable to provide third-party verification of job search efforts, PHA will require a self-certification.
+The deduction may be reduced or denied if the family member's job search efforts are not commensurate with the childcare expense being allowed by the PHA.
+The number of hours claimed for childcare that enables a family member to seek employment must be reasonable.
+For example, a family member may not claim 40 hours per week of job search activities.